jared-richardson/doseCLIP/README.md

 bedtools bamtobed -i output_alignment_file.sorted.bam > output_alignment_file.sorted.bed
 '''
 ## Step 4: Using Piranha to determine read pileup locations and make custom annotation.
 With the bed files, use Piranha to determine the bounderies of aligned reads.
+This only needs to be performed on the regular CLIP samples, not the SM samples.
 These regions will be used to build a custom GTF file that can be used to count read pileups in these regions.
 The Piranha manual can be found here- http://smithlabresearch.org/software/piranha/.
 The command I use for the program is below.
 The -z parameter is for the bin size and should be equal to the raw length of each input read.
 ```